Resources and Help for Seniors

 - The National Council on Aging is a clearinghouse for information on topics and programs covering economic security and healthy living.
 571-527-3900

-- Delaware Division of Services for Aging and Adults with Physical Disabilities, ombudsman program, recreation and social activities, transportation, and more.
-1901 North DuPont Highway, New Castle, DE, 800-223-9074
+- Delaware Division of Services for Aging and Adults with Physical Disabilities, 800-223-9074

-- Bucks County Area Agency on Aging, insurance counseling, care management, transportation, resource directories, and transportation.
-30 E. Oakland Avenue, Doylestown, PA, 267-880-5700
+- Bucks County Area Agency on Aging, 267-880-5700

-- Burlington County Office on Aging, legal assistance, outreach, care management, and more.
-795 Woodland Road, Westhampton, NJ, 609-265-5069
+- Burlington County Office on Aging, 609-265-5069

-- Camden County ADRC Division of Senior Citizen and Disabled Citizen Services, wellness services, counseling, resources, and social activities.
-512 Lakeland Road, Blackwood, NJ, 856-858-3220
+- Camden County Division of Senior and Disabled Services, 856-858-3220

-- Delaware County Office of Services for the Aging, transportation services, health resources, senior services, and more.
-206 Eddystone Avenue, Eddystone PA, 610-490-1300
+- Delaware County Office of Services for the Aging, 610-490-1300

-- Gloucester County Division of Senior Services, caregiver support, legal counseling, resources, and social activities.
-115 Budd Boulevard, Blackwood Terrace, NJ, 856-384-6900
+- Gloucester County Division of Senior Services, 856-384-6900

-An important in-person resource are geriatric care managers (GCMs), also called “aging life care professionals” (ALCPs), who are consultants you can hire to help with the planning, recruiting, hiring, supervision, and follow-up.
+An important in-person resource is geriatric care managers (GCMs), also called “aging life care professionals” (ALCPs), who are consultants you can hire to help with the planning, recruiting, hiring, supervision, and follow-up.
 GCMs and ALCPs develop multi-pronged plans to help aging clients stay put or transition to senior living facilities.
 These managers usually have backgrounds in social work, nursing, or geriatric medicine, and specialize in advocating for older adults, with training that equips them to help plan, coordinate, monitor, and provide services to clients and their families.
 Area agencies on aging often list GCMs and ALCPs, as does the Aging Life Care Association (ALCA) website, which lists its members.

 “Associate” ALCA members must have a related degree and be currently employed in the aging life care field.

-GCMs generally charge an initial assessment fee, and after that usually charge $75 to $175 per hour.
+GCMs generally charge an initial assessment fee, and after that usually charge $75 to $200 per hour.
 Some require a retainer agreement.

-Although the services offered by GCMs/ALCPs vary, the ALCA reports most help seniors and their families in the following areas:
+Although the services offered by GCMs/ALCPs vary, the ALCA reports that most help seniors and their families in the following areas:

 - Health and disability—Assisting with getting care for physical and mental health and dementia-related problems by attending doctor’s appointments; communicating with family, clients, and medical pros; and evaluating types of services.
-(Don’t forget that Checkbook provides unbiased ratings of physicians and hospitals.)

 - Financial—Paying clients’ bills, setting up or supervising a power of attorney relationship, assistance with entitlement programs, and help with insurance claims.